DIFC: A Jurisdictional Overview

 Governing Law and Jurisdiction – Where DIFC meets English Common Law

-Nowadays and having in mind the Westernization of the Islamic culture, the majority of the contracts will establish two mandatory clauses that will decide the future of the contract in case of dispute – the governing law and the jurisdiction clause.
+Nowadays and having in mind the Westernization of the Islamic culture, the majority of the contracts will establish two mandatory clauses that will decide the future of the contract in case of the dispute – the governing law and the jurisdiction clause.

 And while the governing law will be of essence to decide the legal framework that will apply to and govern the contract, the jurisdiction clause will determine the place where the case will be heard, being the parties given the option to choose between Courts and Arbitration, with exclusive or non-exclusive jurisdiction.
 We have already mentioned that the DIFC Courts will have exclusive jurisdiction over some matters, namely over commercial or civil disputes and cases, those that involve the Centre itself or any of its Bodies or Establishments.
 Those that arise from or relate to an executed contract or a concluded transaction, in whole or part in the Centre, or an incident that has taken place in the Centre.
 Finally, any objections that are subject to objection by the Centre's Regulations and their application based on the jurisdiction such Regulations bestows upon the Centre.